-There are several different types of tests, with some more reliable than others or providing different types of information.
+There are several different types of tests.
 Your health care provider can help you decide which type of test is best for you based on the reason for testing, such as recent exposure, presence of symptoms or periodic testing.

 Molecular tests, such as PCR tests, can detect the virus even if there is only a small amount in your system.
 Some people test positive with a PCR test weeks or months after having COVID-19, even though they are no longer contagious.

 These tests look for genetic material from the virus that causes COVID-19 (SARS-CoV-2).
 They usually require the specimen to be sent to a laboratory, which is why it may take a few days to receive results.
 A unique process used at COVID-19 Express sites allow for molecular tests to return results usually within a few hours.

-Antigen tests usually provide results faster than molecular tests but can be less accurate.
-These tests look for proteins on the surface of the SARS-CoV-2 virus.
+Antigen tests (often called rapid tests) look for proteins on the surface of the SARS-CoV-2 virus.

-Antibody tests check the blood for signs that you have had the virus in the past.
+Antibody tests check the blood for COVID-19 antibodies — special proteins that the body produces to help fight off infection.
 They require getting a blood sample through a finger stick or drawing blood from a vein in your arm.

-If you test positive for COVID-19 through a diagnostic test, immediately separate yourself from others and contact your health care provider, who can talk to you about how best to manage the infection.
+If you test positive for COVID-19, immediately separate yourself from others and contact your health care provider, who can talk to you about how best to manage the infection.